Leundo/Leundo/README.md

 ## Pinballs

-In a bleak season, these pinballs struck a heart, and could ricochet away someday.
+These pinballs struck a heart in a bleak season, and could ricochet away someday.

 - Mobile Applications and Commercialization
 - Emulator without JIT